 - Submit a Bond.
 If you submit a bond that guarantees your willingness and ability to pay back what you owe the IRS, your lien will be released within 30 days.
 In this case, you may also be able to successfully request that the tax lien be withdrawn by the IRS.

 - Set Up an Installment Agreement.
-If you set up a direct debt installment agreement with the IRS and you owe less than $25,000, you are able to have the tax lien completely withdrawn from your credit report – or not added to your credit report at all if it has not been already – after a certain period of successful monthly payments.
+If you set up a direct liability installment agreement with the IRS and you owe less than $25,000, you are able to have the tax lien completely withdrawn from your credit report – or not added to your credit report at all if it has not been already – after a certain period of successful monthly payments.

 Simply put, the only way to release a lien filed against you is to either pay the IRS what you owe or show the IRS that you plan on paying in the near future.